Pymatuning State Park (Pennsylvania)

 Pymatuning State Park was chosen by the Pennsylvania Department of Conservation and Natural Resources (DCNR) and its Bureau of Parks as one of "25 Must-See Pennsylvania State Parks".

-The park will be the only State Park in Pennsylvania to be in the path of totality for the 2024 total solar eclipse that has camping.
+The park was the only state park in Pennsylvania with camping facilities in the path of totality for the solar eclipse of April 8, 2024.

 History

 Native Americans

 Pymatuning State Park is on land that was once a very large swamp.
 The first known inhabitants were the Mound Builders.
 Two of their mounds were flooded over by the creation of Pymatuning Lake.
 The Lenape were living in the area when European settlers first came to the area.
 The lake is named for the chief, who lived in the area at the time, Pihmtomink.
 The Lenape were pushed out of the area by the Seneca tribe a member of the larger Iroquois Confederacy.
 The Seneca were defeated by General Anthony Wayne's forces during the Northwest Indian War and left the area under the terms of the Treaty of Greenville.
 This treaty marked the beginning of the white man's domination of the area.